The Glasses Color Mirror Test: Black, Tortoise, Leopard or Crystal Clear

 The room may be rude

 The first check is fit.
-Leopard frames should sit where they belong instead of sliding down the nose right when the leopard-frame decision needs us to act composed.
-The difference is small on a product page and obvious in a mirror.
+Glasses should sit where they belong instead of sliding down the nose right when the mirror starts acting dramatic.
+The difference is small on a product page and obvious on your face.

 Shape does real work here

-The good version is not trying to be invisible.
+The good version is not trying to disappear.
 It is trying to be easy to live with.
 That means the bridge sits right, the temples behave, and the lenses do not turn the whole look into an errand.

 The practical checklist is not glamorous until it saves the look: lens choice, fit, comfort, shape, and the color sitting closest to the eyes.
 The result is calmer, sharper, and a lot less emotionally expensive.